Proprietary software: Pricing and economics

 Proprietary software is not synonymous with commercial software, although the two terms are sometimes used synonymously in articles about free software.
 Proprietary software can be distributed at no cost or for a fee, and free software can be distributed at no cost or for a fee.
 The difference is that whether proprietary software can be distributed, and what the fee would be, is at the proprietor's discretion.
 With free software, anyone who has a copy can decide whether, and how much, to charge for a copy or related services.

 Proprietary software that comes for no cost is called freeware.

 Proponents of commercial proprietary software argue that requiring users to pay for software as a product increases funding or time available for the research and development of software.
 For example, Microsoft says that per-copy fees maximize the profitability of software development.

 Proprietary software generally creates greater commercial activity over free software, especially in regard to market revenues.
 Proprietary software is often sold with a license that gives the end user right to use the software.

-Examples

-Examples of proprietary software include Microsoft Windows, Adobe Flash Player, PS3 OS, Orbis OS, iTunes, Adobe Photoshop, Google Earth, macOS (formerly Mac OS X and OS X), Skype, WinRAR, Oracle's version of Java, Huawei's HarmonyOS and some versions of Unix.